moment/momentjs.com/docs/moment/06-i18n/04-loading-into-browser.md

 <script src="min/locales.js"></script>
 ```

-To minimize http requests, use our Grunt task to compile [Moment](https://github.com/moment/moment/) with a custom list of locales:
+To minimize HTTP requests, use our Grunt task to compile [Moment](https://github.com/moment/moment) with a custom list of locales:

 ```bash
 grunt transpile:fr,it